 air transportations – the 28th of June 1948: all of 40 tons.

-strongest cargo airport in handling world-wide.
+cargo airport in handling world-wide.
 Already at the beginning of July 1948, Gatow

-achieved the daily delivery of 1,000 tons of all of those goods the
+achieved the daily delivery of 1,000 tons of all of those goods the trapped town

-airlift in Gatow, the biggest operation ever of the Royal Air Force realized in
+in Gatow, the biggest operation ever of the Royal Air Force realized in peace

-The aim was to get 20 machines (good weather) and 12 machines (bad weather) per
+times.
+The aim was to get 20 machines (good weather) and 12 machines (bad weather)

 After the airlift the Airport Gatow developped to a normal transport/military

-together with the Royal Air Force.
+with the Royal Air Force.
 Moreover, this airline brought the first civilian Boeing

 737 to West-Berlin.
-British Airways used the Airport Gatow for
+British Airways used the Airport Gatow for its crew training

-said goodbye to Berlin.
+goodbye to Berlin.
 Now, the German Federal Armed Forces took on the airport on

-the 7th of September 1994 and stopped air traffic completely at
+the 7th of September 1994 and stopped air traffic completely at the

 (Text: Matthias Gocht)